On the Robustness of Average Losses for Partial-Label Learning: Theoretical Results

-The studied generation processes of PLs allow us to theoretically understand the robustness of the average PL losses with bounded losses.
-As introduced before, $\R(f^*_{\rm PL})-\R^*$ is bounded or $\R_{\rm PL}(f^*)-\R_{\rm PL}^*$ is bounded signifies that the learning is robust.
-From now on, we detail sufficient conditions for robustness to PLs under different scenarios and conclude some instructive results.
-The detailed proofs of all the theorems and corollaries are presented in Appendix.
+The studied generation processes of PLs allow us to theoretically understand the properties of the APL losses.
+In this section, we detail sufficient conditions under which multi-class loss functions make PLL with the APL losses robust in various scenarios, and conclude some instructive findings.